CE Marking Medical Devices

-As part of the overall ‘Concept to Completion’ service, Europlaz can provide support and assistance with the Regulatory / CE Marking processes ranging from individual Technical File elements to managing the complete CE Marking process including the generation and maintenance of the Technical File and supporting documentation.
+Our CE mark services range from individual Technical File elements such as testing and production documentation to managing the complete CE Marking process, including the generation and ongoing maintenance of the Technical File.

-How to get a CE mark
+How to get a CE Certification for your Medical Devices

 Clearly and concisely define the intended use of the product.

-What medical condition is the product intended to diagnose or treat?
+- What medical condition is the product intended to diagnose or treat?

-What is the mode of action of the product?
+- What is the mode of action of the product?

-Who is the intended user (lay person / professional)
+- Who is the intended user (layperson / professional)

-What patient population will the product treat.
+- What patient population will the product treat?

 Determine the Risk Classification the Product falls into

-The Medical Device Directive / Medical Device Regulations detail the Rules for determining the classification of the product.
+The Medical Device Directive / Medical Device Regulations detail the rules for determining the classification of the product.
 These classification rules are based on risk and include examples of factors that influence the associated risk.